 How does restorative dentistry compare to cosmetic dentistry?

-Restorative dentistry focuses on fixing dental problems and improving the function of your teeth.
+Restorative dentistry fixed dental problems and improves tooth function.
 It can repair damaged teeth or replace missing teeth.
-Cosmetic dentistry can improve the appearance of your smile by making changes to the color, shape, and overall look of your teeth.
-While restorative dentistry focuses on health and function, cosmetic dentistry focuses on enhancing the way your smile looks.
+Cosmetic dentistry can improve the appearance of your smile by changing the color, shape, and overall look of your teeth.
+Restorative dentistry in our Carrollton, TX office focuses on health and function.
+Cosmetic treatment changes how your smile looks.

 Do I have gum disease if my gums bleed when I brush?

 Bleeding gums when you brush could be a sign of gum disease, but it doesn’t always mean you have it.
-It might also happen if your gums are irritated from not brushing or flossing enough.
-Gum disease starts with gingivitis, which is a mild form, but left untreated, it can become more serious.
+It might also happen if your gums are irritated because you don’t brush or floss enough.
+Gum disease starts with gum inflammation.
+If left untreated, it can become more serious.

 If your gums bleed regularly or feel swollen, visit our dentist for a checkup.
 We can provide advice on how to take care of your gums.